-The Amplitude of the Solar Cycle 23
+The Amplitude of a Solar Cycle

 Many methods are used to predict the amplitude of a solar cycle prior to its onset but only the precursor technique has won approval from the scientific community.
 This technique works on the notion that the solar cycle begins some years before solar minimum with the appearance of long-lived, coronal holes which give rise to sequences of 27-day recurrent geomagnetic disturbances.